alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/integrate-nunit-test-into-a-tfs-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb19.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image19.png)

 As you can verify nunit tests are executed correctly, and results are correctly published in the TFS build result window.
-Thanks to BuildStep we created a step that states â€œRunning Nunit Testsâ€, and thanks to mstest.exe and xslt transformation we transformed the result from nunit output to mstest output, so we can publish them into the tfs build.
+Thanks to BuildStep we created a step that states *Running Nunit Tests*, and thanks to mstest.exe and xslt transformation we transformed the result from nunit output to mstest output, so we can publish them into the tfs build.

 alk.